 Instructions for cocoa crust

-Add egg and salt and beat again for a few moments.
+- Add egg and salt and whisk again for a few moments.

 Instructions orange gelee

-Soak gelatin sheets in cold water for 10 minutes.
+- Soak gelatin sheets in cold water for 10 minutes.
 Meanwhile, divide the juice into 2.
-Pour one of the parts into a saucepan, add sugar and turn on the flame.
-Stir until the sugar completely dissolves and the juice reaches the boiling point.
+Pour the first part into a saucepan, add sugar and turn on the flame.
+Stir until the sugar completely dissolves and your juice reaches the boiling point.
 Add squeezed gelatin, stir well then add remaining orange juice.

 lot of love.
 B

-If you like this recipe with gianduia chocolate cream you should try my Christmas orange and chocolate cookies with gianduia cream recipe.
+If you like this recipe with gianduia chocolate cream you should try my Christmas orange and chocolate cookies with gianduia cream recipe (foto below).